Sodalite Properties, Facts and Photos

 Sodalite Properties (geology)

-Sodalite from Greenland which can look very different is mainly grey or yellow.
-Other vibrant colours including blue, white, pink, green, and red, are also known.
+Sodalite from Greenland can look very different and is mostly grey or yellow.
+Other vibrant colours, including blue, white, pink, green and red are also known.

-Some varieties fluoresce under UV light whilst others are tenebrescent.
-Tenebrescent minerals change colour when exposed to sunlight or ultraviolet light and then return to their original colour when the light source is removed.
+Some varieties fluoresce under UV light, while others are tenebrescent.
+Tenebrescent minerals change colour when exposed to UV light and return to their original colour when the light source is removed.

 Although the exceptional grade of this type of sodalite makes it suitable for polishing, it rarely is because it's far too rare.